willy-vvu/game/README.md

  process, and by mistake, new parallel dimensions were discovered.

-The development on dimension travel progressed at an incredible pace as the nations of the world scrambled to see which would be the first to provide dimension travel techonology to its citizens.
-Unfortunately, this breakneck pace of innovation resulted in multiple sizable lab accidents across the globe.
-Despite these accidents, developemnt continued for the potential benefits the technology could have on mankind.
+The development on dimension travel progressed at an incredible pace as the nations of the world scrambled to see which would be the first to provide dimension travel technology to its citizens.
+Unfortunately, this breakneck pace of innovation resulted in multiple sizeable lab accidents across the globe.
+Despite these accidents, development continued for the potential benefits the technology could have on mankind.

-At first, a select few recieved prototype devices to test.
+At first, a select few received prototype devices to test which connected to the users hands.
 They found countless uses, from fitting more things in their basements to cutting through rush hour traffic.
-Strangely, many testers reported that their device had mysteriously disappeared, only to recieve angry replies from the labs from which they had loaned the devices.
+Strangely, many testers reported that their device had mysteriously disappeared, only to receive angry replies from the labs from which they had loaned the devices.
  It was no big deal, right?
-What's the worst that could happen with such a device, anyways?
+What's the worst that could happen with such a device, anyway?

 In the months that followed, utter pandemonium broke out around the world.
 Bank managers would unlock protected company safes to discover that all the money would be gone and that the security cameras showed that nothing happened.